Otezla® Commercial: Live in the Moment | Otezla® (apremilast) for PsO

 Narrator:

-Otezla can help you get clearer skin, and reduce itching and flaking.
+You can get clearer skin and reduce itching and flaking.
+Doctors have been prescribing Otezla for over 10 years.

 On-screen Text: